Skip to main content

 Q7.
 I want to diagnose whether my website's content is suitable for AI answer citation.

 RanketAI offers two diagnostic tools.
 Site Diagnostic takes a single domain and returns a 30-second overall site readiness score for AI answer citation.
 Page Structure Diagnostics takes a single URL and runs a deep check on FAQ, headings, schema, source links, and AI crawling settings for that page.
-After passing both, move on to AI Brand Exposure Diagnostics to measure real LLM answers.
+After passing both, move on to AI Brand Visibility Analysis to measure real LLM answers.

 Q8.
 How do I get my brand included well in AI chatbot answers?